 Clinical trials are carefully controlled research studies that test promising new therapies or procedures to advance cancer treatment.

-Willamette Valley Cancer Institute and Research Center provides many investigational drugs through clinical trials, providing patients access to experimental treatments otherwise unavailable.
+Willamette Valley Cancer Institute and Research Center provide many investigational drugs through clinical trials, providing patients access to experimental treatments otherwise unavailable.
 If you’re interested in participating in a trial, your oncologist can help determine if you’re a candidate.
 To ensure safety, candidates are carefully screened.